 We would find out all of my dirty little secrets, revealing what a dick myself really is, which of course would only make me look like a bad ass and in turn, attract me to myself even more.

 I would lay in bed day after day, night after night, daydreaming about us getting back together.
 I’d write songs about myself and cry alone.
-I crawl back in bed and daydream some more.
+I would crawl back in bed and daydream some more.
 I would have hot sexual fantasies about myself, touch myself, orgasm and then cry some more because I can’t believe I am thinking about myself this way even after myself rejected me.

 Eventually, after licking my wounds for a few years, I would tell everyone that I’d gotten over myself but the scars would be deep and my friends and family would look on silently as I bitterly drag my actual self through the next 5 relationships with people who look, act or think just like I did… repeating all our old patterns and secretly and woefully pining away for myself.